Feasibility Study

 KAMATANI Kaoru Ritsumeikan University

-KIMURA Michinori The Lake Biwa Environmental Research Institute
+KIMURA Michinori Lake Biwa Environmental Research Institute

-KOZAKI koji Osaka Electro-Communication University
+KOZAKI Koji Osaka Electro-Communication University

 KOSUGI Motoko Shizuoka University